 Does anyone want an upgrade?

-Handling emergency on a plane
+Handling an emergency on a plane

 Also, the cabin crew asks if there’s a doctor on board whenever there’s an emergency.
-In a grave situation, a pilot can either land a plane or divert it, which usually takes around 15 minutes.
+In a grave situation, a pilot can land a plane or divert it, which usually takes around 15 minutes.
 However, it becomes more difficult if it is an overseas flight.

 Using secret communication code

 During the flight, you may hear certain beeping sounds, and they are not just some call buttons.
-According to insiders, the “dings” are used during the takeoff and landing to signal the crew that everything is okay as the most dangerous stages are over.
+According to insiders, the “dings” are used during the takeoff and landing to signal the crew that everything is okay, as the most dangerous stages are over.
 There are other bells for severe turbulence, emergency situations, and if someone tries to enter the cockpit.

 Flight crew need to sleep as well